 - 4 roman lettuce leaves

-- Rinse the prawns under running water, remove the shells by being careful not to break the body.
+- Rinse the shrimps under running water, remove the shells by being careful not to break the body.

 - With the help of a toothpick remove the black thread that is in the back of the shrimp (the intestine).

-- In a saucepan, put water to boil and cook the prawns for a few seconds.
+- In a saucepan, put water to boil and cook the shrimps for a few seconds.

 - Drain them and let them cool.